aws-samples/aws-multi-region-multi-account-config-status-dashboard/README.md

 ## View the status of AWS Config Recorders across target accounts as Amazon CloudWatch Custom Metrics.

-After a few minutes login to [AWS CloudWatch Console](https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#metricsV2:graph=~(view~'timeSeries~stacked~false~region~'us-east-1);namespace=~'AWSConfigStatus) to view custom metrics of AWS Config recorders by region and account.
+After a few minutes login to [Amazon CloudWatch Console](https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#metricsV2:graph=~(view~'timeSeries~stacked~false~region~'us-east-1);namespace=~'AWSConfigStatus) to view custom metrics of AWS Config recorders by region and account.

 ![AwsConfigStatusChecker CustomMetric](images/custom-metric.png "Custom Metric AWSConfigStatus")

 As shown below, you can create a [dashboard](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Dashboards.html) in Amazon CloudWatch in order to view the AWSConfig Status custom metrics in a single view.
-Create [alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html) in CloudWatch in order to watch for a decrease in the number of running AWS Config recorders.
+Create [alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html) in Amazon CloudWatch in order to watch for a decrease in the number of running AWS Config recorders.
 Then, define an action in order to send a notification to an Amazon SNS Topic and/or [create an OpsItem](https://docs.aws.amazon.com/systems-manager/latest/userguide/OpsCenter-create-OpsItems-from-CloudWatch-Alarms.html) or [incident in AWS Systems Manager](https://docs.aws.amazon.com/incident-manager/latest/userguide/incident-creation.html).

 ![AwsConfigStatusChecker Dashboard](images/dashboard.png "CloudWatch Dashboard")